instancio/instancio/website/docs/user-guide.md

 }
 ```

-It should be noted that using `@InstancioSource` has a couple of important limitations that makes it unsuitable in many situations.
+It should be noted that using `@InstancioSource` has a couple of important limitations that make it unsuitable in many situations.

 The biggest limitation is that the generated objects cannot be customised.
 The only option is to customise generated values using [settings injection](#settings-injection).